 As an employer of a personal assistant (PA), you may have to deal with situations where they need to take time off due to pregnancy (or their partner’s pregnancy) or because they are adopting a child.

-This section explains more about the payments made to employees during periods of leave.
+This section explains more about the minimum payments due to employees during periods of parental leave.
+You can, of course, decide to pay your employee more – but not less – than the basic legal minimum level.

 Maternity Leave and Pay